You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Nonna's Spaghetti with Clams & Pistachio Pesto

 I'm not sure if you've been to the seaside in Italy.
-If you have, you'll no doubt recall sitting outside at a little family-run trattoria, the scent of the sea, and the delicious aromas of seafood dishes bubbling away in the kitchen.
+If you have, you'll no doubt recall sitting outside at a little family-run trattoria, breathing in the fresh scent of the sea and the delicious aromas of seafood dishes bubbling away in the kitchen.

 Those memories are to be treasured forever.
 Short of going back to a little Italian seaside town, the best way I know of to bring those memories flooding back is to cook this dish.

 Inhale the aromas, take that first bite, and you're back in Italy.
-Listen carefully, and you might even hear nonna chatting away in lovely broken English about how this dish is a family tradition.
-In the background, there's the sound of the sea and the bambini laughing outside after having been chased from the kitchen by nonna and her fearsome wooden spoon.
+Listen carefully, and you might even hear Nonna chatting away in lovely broken English about how this dish is a family tradition.
+In the background, there's the sound of the sea and bambini laughing outside after having been chased from the kitchen by Nonna... and her fearsome wooden spoon.

-Ready to start the journey and treat your tastebuds?
+Ready to start the journey and treat your taste buds?
 Ready to experience the passion of Italy in every bite?
-Here then is our nonna's recipe for spaghetti with clams and pistachio pesto, and don't tell nonna I've shared this family secret with you... or she'll be after me with that wooden spoon.
+Here then is our nonna's recipe for spaghetti with clams and pistachio pesto.
+Please don't tell Nonna I've shared this family secret with you... or she'll be after me with that wooden spoon.

 Ingredients for 2/3 people